Jovin12/Multi-Robot-Lego-Assembly/README.md

 # Multi-Robot Lego Assembly Documentation
-This document should serve as a good starter guide with all the links and informatioo necessary to understand all the highlevel implmentation of what is going on in the background of the programs.
-And how to get set up with the system for it work smoothly.
+This document should serve as a good starter guide with all the links and information necessary to understand and get set up with the system for it work smoothly.

 ## Version, Env, Dependencies
     Python Version: 3.10 and above